jlevy/og-equity-compensation/README.md

   Know the tax implications of your possible grant, exercise, vesting, and sale, in terms of ordinary income tax, employment tax, long-term capital gains, and alternative minimum tax.

-The “right” decisions are uncertain and depend on your personal needs and financial situation, but it is possible to make much more informed decisions once you have this information at hand.
+That’s a lot, and even so, decisions are uncertain, but it is possible to make much more informed decisions once you have this information.

 ### What is private stock worth?